Badr Shakir al-Sayyab

-Badr Shakir al Sayyab (بدر شاكر السياب) (December 24, 1926 in Jaykur, near Basra – December 24, 1964 in Kuwait) was a leading Iraqi poet, well known throughout the Arab world and one of the most influential Arab poets of all time.
-His works have been translated in more than 10 languages including English, Persian, Somali and Urdu.
+Badr Shakir al-Sayyab (بدر شاكر السياب) (December 24, 1926 in Jaykur, Basra – December 24, 1964 in Kuwait) was an Iraqi poet, regarded as one of the most important contemporary Arab poets.
+Alongside Nazik Al Malaika, he is considered one of the founders of Arab free-verse poetry.

 Early life and career

-He was born in Jaykur, a town south of Basra, the eldest child of a date grower and shepherd.
+Badr Shakir al-Sayyab was born in Jaykur, a town south of Basra, the eldest child of a date grower and shepherd.
+His mother died when he was six years old.
 He graduated from the Higher Teacher Training College of Baghdad in 1948 but was later dismissed from his teaching position for being a member of the Iraqi Communist Party.

 Banned from teaching because of his political views, he next found employment as a taster, working for the Iraqi Date Company in Basra.
-He soon returned to Baghdad however, where he worked as a security guard for a road paving company.
+However, he soon returned to Baghdad, where he worked as a security guard for a road paving company.
 He was actively involved in the 1952 Iraqi Intifada, in which he joined his fellow workers in sacking the offices of the US Information Service, climbed up an electricity pole and declaimed a revolutionary poem he had composed the previous night.
-The government instituted a campaign of repression against Communist sympathisers in the wake of the uprising, and Sayyab feared that he would be arrested.
+The government instituted a campaign of repression against Communist sympathizers in the wake of the uprising, and al-Sayyab feared that he would be arrested.
 He decided to flee the country, obtained a false Iranian passport under the assumed name of Ali Artink, and escaped over the border to Iran.
 From Abadan he then sailed to Kuwait in 1953.
 This journey was the subject of his poem 'An Escape' (Farar).

 He worked for a while at the Kuwait Electricity Company, but in 1954 he returned to Iraq and severed all his links with the Communist Party.
 He was therefore allowed to work in the Iraqi public service again, and given a job in the General Directorate for Import and Export.
 However after the 14 July Revolution he wrote poetry critical of the new head of state Abd al-Karim Qasim, and was therefore dismissed from his post once again in April 1959.
-Following the Kirkuk Massacre he became outspokenly anti-Communist and published a series of essays called ‘Kuntu shiyū‘iyyan’ (‘I was a Communist').
+Following the 1959 Kirkuk massacre he became outspokenly anti-Communist and published a series of essays called ‘Kuntu shiyū‘iyyan’ (‘I was a Communist').

 In 1957 the Syrian poet Adunis and the Lebanese poet Yusuf al-Khal began publishing a new magazine, Majallat Shi'r ('Poetry Magazine') in Beirut.
 Sayyab began writing for it and this brought him into contact with other writers in their circle, including Ounsi el-Hajj, and Khalil Hawi.
 In 1960 Sayyab visited Beirut to publish a collection of his poetry, and won first prize (1000 Lebanese pounds) in a competition run by Majallat Shi'r for his collection Onshudat al-Matar (The Rain Song) which was later to become among his most widely acclaimed works.